-Thermodynamics, entropy and the second law have remained a puzzle from the early days of their development.
-Statistical mechanics offered a connection to microscopic physics that proved immensely successful but did little to quell debates on the nature of thermodynamics and its physical justification \citep{Guttmann:Book:1999,Uffink:HnbkPhilPhys2006,Sklar:StanfordEncylopediaPhil:2015}.
-Despite the fog surrounding its foundational principles, the appeal of the thermodynamic language has proven irresistible and its adaptation to fields outside physics has continued unabated, beginning with Shannon's formulation of entropy in information theory \citep{Shannon:BSTJ1948}.
-We now recognize thermodynamic formalism as a general language for stochastic processes: a language that makes no reference to \textit{stationarity}, \textit{equilibrium} or \textit{reversibility}, free of postulates and independent of physical theories, a probabilistic calculus that stands above controversies that arise from competing interpretations of physical phenomena.
+We now recognize the formalism of thermodynamics as a general language for stochastic processes, a language that makes no reference to \textit{stationarity}, \textit{equilibrium} or \textit{reversibility}, free of postulates and independent of physical theories, a probabilistic calculus that stands above controversies that arise from competing interpretations of physical phenomena.
 The ensemble is the set of feasible distributions and the probability measure is their multiplicity, as measured by the number of paths that lead to the distribution.
 The variational principle that gives rise to thermodynamics is the condition that identifies the most probable distribution in the feasible set.
 It is the distribution that in the asymptotic limit becomes \textit{the} probability distribution of the stochastic process.
-The ensemble probability is expressed in terms of the sampling multiplicities $w_i$, which in turn are determined by the transition intensities $K_{i\to j}$.
-If multiplicities known, or as in the case of statistical mechanics, postulated, we obtain the most probable distribution directly.
+The ensemble probability is expressed in terms of the sampling multiplicity $w_i$, which in turn is determined by the transition intensities $K_{i\to j}$.
+If multiplicity is known, or as in the case of statistical mechanics, postulated, we obtain the most probable distribution directly.
 Alternatively, multiplicities must first be computed from the transition intensities as in the example of Section \ref{sct_stability}.
-Thus we have the convergence between the two fundamental approaches in thermodynamics: the ensemble approach, advanced by \citet{Gibbs:Book1981}, and the kinetic approach, pioneered, but not quite completed, by \citet{Boltzmann:GasTheory1995}.
+Thus we have the convergence between the two fundamental approaches in statistical mechanics: the kinetic approach, pioneered by \citet{Boltzmann:GasTheory1995}, and the ensemble approach, formulated by \citet{Gibbs:Book1981}.

 It remains an open question as to why this calculus performs so spectacularly when applied to real physical systems composed of enormous numbers of constituent parts and governed by very complex interactions.
 By separating the mathematical part from the underlying physics the hope is that we may come closer to the answer.